Things to do near Mont Saint Michel

 • Tip: Look for handmade pottery and textiles.

-Bookshops Mont Saint Michel
+Bookshops in Mont Saint Michel

 Find books on local history, legends, and illustrated guides in several small bookshops.